The Need for a Systems Integration Strategy / Tactical Plan

 … OR … when scarce IT resources are allocatedto export, validation / transform, and import data into upstream / downstream systems that results in the loss of opportunities to utilize IT resources on more critical activities.

 Financial losses or misallocations of funding can range from hundreds of thousands to millions of dollars per year with no means of establishing progressive improvements in seasonal business operations.

 What is lost is lost.
-To resolve these issues requires the focusing of business and IT organizations on taking action to transform this distressed configuration of systems into a PLM Based SolutionScape that creates digital fluidity throughout the systems supporting seasonal business operations.
+The resolution to these issues requires the focusing of business and IT organizations to take action to transform this distressed configuration of systems into a PLM Based SolutionScape that creates digital fluidity throughout the systems supporting seasonal business operations.

-Digital Solution Group (DSG) provides brands and vertical retailers a service focused on establishing a Strategic / Tactical plan that produces that digital transformation.
+Digital Solution Group (DSG) provides brands and vertical retailers with a range of services focused on establishing a Strategic / Tactical plan that will produce that digital transformation.
 We begin by going back to the basics of defining the integrated SolutionScape.
 This means assessing each “manually connected” system and identifying the value to the business of creating a systemic integration.

-As denoted in the image above, the value of each system integration with PLM requires that we profile “WHY” each system should be integrated.
+The image above presents a means of assessing the value of each system integration with PLM, first requiring that we profile “WHY” each system should be integrated.
 This operational efficiency is established by defining the digital fluidity of “WHAT” data serves as the basis for that efficiency.
 DSG then works with the business to define “WHEN” that data is to be exchanged, such as the status change of a Product or a Material or a BOM or a Technical Specification.